 Junior and senior music therapy majors focus upon learning skills and knowledge-based clinical competencies in the areas of techniques, theory and research.
 Concurrently, students complete 1,200 hours of supervised clinical practice and internships in the community, working with children, adult and elderly clients with psychiatric illnesses, cognitive and physical disabilities, and medical conditions.
 Note that some students choose a 9th semester internship option.

 Course Of Study

 The chief goal of music study at Anna Maria College is the development of sensitivity, intellectual background, and technical dexterity in order to realize to the greatest extent possible each student’s potential for self-expression and communication through music.
-A minor in music will afford the opportunity for students to gain a greater understanding of music that is relevant in the creative and professional world.

 The Music Therapy Program aligns its learning outcomes with the competencies set forth by the American Music Therapy Association and the National Association of Schools of Music.